joseasoler/imogrify/README.md

 ## Building

-Building imogrify requires [meson](https://mesonbuild.com/) and a [compiler with C++20 support](https://en.cppreference.com/w/cpp/compiler_support#cpp20).
+Building imogrify requires [Meson](https://mesonbuild.com/) and a [compiler with C++20 support](https://en.cppreference.com/w/cpp/compiler_support#cpp20).

 ### Dependencies

 imogrify requires the following dependencies.
-If they are not found on the system meson will compile wraps instead.
+If they are not found on the system, Meson will compile wraps instead.

 * **[Catch2](https://github.com/catchorg/Catch2)**: Used for unit testing.
 Only required if `IMOGRIFY_BUILD_UNIT_TESTS` is set to on.